jennguyen1/nhuyhoa/_posts/2015-07-26-SAS-Basics.md

 run;
 {% endhighlight %}

-Sometimes we may want to change the format of variables.
+To change the format of variables

 * Numeric to character conversion: `put(VALUE, $32.)`
 * Character to numeric conversion: `input(VALUE, best32.)`